This post was most recently updated on November 30th, 2021

 Remember, gift giving is not really about the money, or really the gift for that matter.
 It is about the gesture and the love behind it.
 Don’t get yourself in to debt buying gifts.
 People would rather you gave something simple that you made yourself then live knowing you went in to debt to buy them something.

-Do you have any other frugal but useful gift ideas?
+Do you have any other frugal but useful gift ideas for someone wanting to be more self sufficient?
 Tell me about it in the comments below.